harvard-nrg/lochness/docs/source/mediaflux.md

 ---

-Now that we have remote data available and local directory set up, we shall define some parameters via three files to download remote data:
+Now that we have remote data available and local directories are set up, we shall define some parameters via three files to download remote data:

 * Configuration
 * Keyring